Energy and Renewables

 - Representing oil companies challenging a de facto moratorium on the issuance of well stimulation permits by the State of California, including claims that the State officials lack statutory authority to adopt a de facto moratorium and that the agency has implemented an underground regulation.

-- Representing an energy company, royalty owner and trade association in a challenge to a county’s general plan amendment that would severely restrict ongoing oil operations throughout the county.
-The action also challenges the environmental impact report adopted for the amendment as failing to consider the potentially significant environmental impacts that would result from implementation of the new policies.
+- Represented an energy company, royalty owner and trade association in a challenge to a county’s general plan amendment that would severely restrict ongoing oil operations throughout Ventura County, CA. The action also challenges the environmental impact report adopted for the amendment as failing to consider the potentially significant environmental impacts that would result from implementation of the new policies.
 The parties have reached a favorable settlement.

-- Represented seven oil companies (that generate about 90% of the oil production within California) as interveners defending a lawsuit brought by environmental organizations against the state oil and gas agency.
-The petitioners argued that the state’s implementation of a compliance schedule violated the Safe Drinking Water Act, and they sought the immediate shut-in of thousands of injection wells across the state.
-The trial court denied all claims, which was affirmed in full by the First District Court of Appeal.
-The California Supreme Court denied review.
+- Represented seven oil companies (that generated about 90% of the oil production within California) as interveners defending a lawsuit brought by environmental organizations against the state oil and gas agency.
+The petitioners challenged DOGGR’s regulation of underground injection and sought the immediate prohibition of injection activities for thousands of wells.
+After a trial on the merits, the court denied the petitioners’ claims for a writ of mandate in their entirety.
+The case was affirmed in full by the court of appeal, and the Supreme Court denied review.

 - Represented a large oil production company, along with impacted business partners and royalty owners, in a challenge to a countywide ballot initiative that would immediately prohibit well stimulation, the drilling of new wells, and would impose a sunset date for the injection or impoundment of produced water.
-If implemented, the ballot initiative would have shut down all operations at the eighth-largest oil field in the state.
 The California Supreme Court held that the initiative was pre-empted by state law, and that local governments cannot contradict a state statute providing that the state agency has authority to determine the appropriate methods of oil production in each suitable case.

 - Obtained a pleadings-stage dismissal of a lawsuit challenging the issuance of drilling approvals for five exploratory wells issued in violation of CEQA.
 The court dismissed the claim without leave to amend in response to our demurrer.

-- Represented an oil production company as the real party in interest against a lawsuit challenging the issuance of a renewed conditional use permit, allowing the continued operation of an established oil lease.
-The trial court denied the claims in their entirety, which was affirmed by the court of appeal.
+- Represented an oil production company as the real party in interest against a lawsuit challenging the issuance of a renewed conditional use permit, allowing the continued operation or drilling of 36 wells within Ventura County, CA. The trial court denied the claims in their entirety, which was affirmed by the court of appeal.
 The California Supreme Court denied review.